phw/peek/README.md

 cannot be any fully native Wayland support without special support for this use case by the compositor.

-It is, however, possible to use Peek in a GNOME Shell Wayland session using XWayland by launching Peek with the X11 backend:
+However, it is possible to use Peek in a GNOME Shell Wayland session using XWayland by launching Peek with the X11 backend:

     GDK_BACKEND=x11 peek